 When planning a wedding, a good place to start is the theme.
-Unlike literature, where a theme is something abstract like vulnerability or chaos, a wedding theme is more concrete and serves as a guide to every part of the wedding from the clothes and food to the venue and decor.
-Except of course at my future wedding when I do choose an abstract literary theme, and everyone will have to spend the whole time meditating on the potent themes of overcoming adversity, coming of age, and feminism.
+Unlike literature, where a theme is something abstract like “vulnerability” or “coming of age,” a wedding theme is more concrete and serves as a guide to every part of the wedding from the clothes and food to the venue and decor.

 When picking a theme, you and your partner should think of what kind of tone you want.
 A more casual outdoor wedding works better with a bohemian theme, whereas something more buttoned up would fit better with a classic romantic theme.
 Spend some time thinking about it.
 Maybe even make a Pinterest page, or the male version— a Himterest page, (just kidding, there’s no male Pinterest, Pinterest is genderless, and if Pinterest in any way threatens your masculinity perhaps look into that first then work on your wedding theme).